ForgetAll/weatherview/README.md

 # Weather

-Now the app is under development, here are some pictures for preview.The native code built by CMake.
+Now the app is under development, here are some pictures for preview.The native code build by CMake.

 ![rain](./screenshot/rain.gif)